ozguryazilimas/wp-postane/basic-comment-quicktags/readme.txt

 = My users say they don't see anything on IE8 =

-Yeah, that's because IE8 cheerfully ignores the rules of jQuery.
+IE8 cheerfully ignores the rules of jQuery.

 Sometimes it works, sometimes it doesn't.
 I got it to work, and then came back an hour later to no changes and it broke.
 At which point I bashed my head into the wall and went to the gym.
 Between caching and IE8 being inconsistant, I gave up.
 If anyone can fix it for everyone better than Trepmal did, you officially win.
 This is as good as I can get it.
-It works like a hero on Firefox, Safari, Chrome and IE9+.
+It works like a hero on Firefox, Safari, Chrome and IE9+, so I strongly suggest for consistant Internet behavior, upgrade IE.

 == Changelog ==

+= 3.2.1 =
+* 2013 Dec 9, by Ipstenu
+* Force prevent any code from running on login pages.

+= 3.2 =
+* 2013 Dec 7, by Ipstenu
+* Tweak to bbPress call because JJJ hates me (not really)

 = 3.1 =
 * 2013 May 14, by Ipstenu